rancher/rancher-docs/docs/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/installing-rancher-prime.md

 ![Rancher Prime Home](/img/install-rancher-prime-home.png)

-If your Rancher Prime PAYG deployment only has **Welcome to Rancher** at the top of the screen, please ensure you've updated to the latest version, and reset the branding to default (i.e. "suse") from **Global Settings**.
+If your Rancher Prime PAYG deployment only has **Welcome to Rancher** at the top of the screen, please ensure you've updated to the latest version, and reset the branding to default (i.e., "suse") from **Global Settings**.

 ![Global Settings](/img/install-rancher-prime-global-settings.png)